NicholasLindner/SendToSIEM/README.md

 2. Enter your SEIM URL

   Example for Splunk:
 ```bash
 https://prd-p-abcde.splunkcloud.com:8088/services/collector/event
 ```
 3. Enter SEIM Token

 ### Output
-Either "Success" or Failure" will be displayed depending on the result of the request.
+Either "Success" or "Failure" will be displayed depending on the result of the request.